 In December 2010, the Company entered into a supplemental Supply Agreement (the "Supplemental Agreement") with Lawrence Laboratories ("Lawrence"), an indirectly wholly-owned subsidiary of BMS, for the manufacture of commercial supplies of the finished drug product for OFIRMEV.
-Bristol-Myers Squibb Srl ("BMS Anagni"), an indirect subsidiary of BMS, will manufacture the product on behalf of Lawrence.
+Bristol-Myers Squibb Srl ("BMS Anagni"), an indirect subsidiary of BMS, manufactures the product on behalf of Lawrence.
 BMS Anagni also currently manufactures intravenous acetaminophen for sale and distribution by BMS and its affiliates in a number of countries outside of the U.S. and Canada.
-At the time the Supplemental Agreement was executed, the Company submitted a supplemental NDA ("sNDA") to the FDA, seeking the approval of the BMS Anagni facility as an additional manufacturing site for OFIRMEV in March 2011.
+At the time the Supplemental Agreement was executed, the Company submitted a supplemental NDA ("sNDA") to the FDA, seeking the approval of the BMS Anagni facility as an additional manufacturing site for OFIRMEV.
+The FDA approved the BMS Anagni facility as an additional manufacturing site for OFIRMEV in March 2011.

 Pursuant to the terms of the Supplemental Agreement, Lawrence will receive from the Company a set price for the OFIRMEV purchased, which prices may be adjusted by Lawrence, subject to specified limitations.
 In addition, the Company is obligated to purchase a minimum number of units each year following regulatory approval of OFIRMEV manufactured on behalf of Lawrence, or pay Lawrence an amount equal to the per-unit purchase price less Lawrence's average material and direct labor costs for OFIRMEV, multiplied by the amount of the shortfall.
-The Company currently believes it will be required to pay a fee for a minimum purchase shortfall during the initial contract year ending in March 2012.
-However, the anticipated fee is expected to be recoverable through sales of the product received pursuant to the contract.
-As such, the Company anticipates that it will account for any such fee as an increase to the cost of the product received during the contract year.